 We cancelled all classroom lessons at our schools until we receive government guidance that it is safe to re-open.
 In their place we are introducing a remote and online education plan so pupils can continue their learning progression with as little interruption as possible.

-We are preparing detailed instructions about how our online classes will work.
-This will include guidance on how to log into Zoom, the remote conferencing service, together with introduction sessions ahead of the actual classes, to make sure each pupil is successfully online, comfortable and ready to learn.
+We have prepared detailed instructions about how our online classes work.
+This includes guidance on how to log into Zoom, the remote conferencing service, together with introduction sessions ahead of the actual classes, to make sure each pupil is successfully online, comfortable and ready to learn.

 I should add an important point about our online classes.
 We have always emphasised the value of teaching in small groups and the importance of pupils being encouraged to discuss and solve problems together.
 We plan for this ethos to continue online with pupils being able to ask questions and interact with each other within the online classroom.